 The Mental Health Foundation has today welcomed the Scottish government's announcement of £3 million for suicide prevention – but has warned that the full plan, which is due to be published later this month, must include a number of crucial commitments.

-We have spent the past nine months campaigning for radical re-design in suicide prevention – including the creation of a new national body to provide leadership and oversight of suicide prevention work in light of patchy and fragmented work across Scotland's local authorities.
+We have spent the past nine months campaigning for a radical redesign in suicide prevention – including the creation of a new national body to provide leadership and oversight of suicide prevention work in light of patchy and fragmented work across Scotland's local authorities.
 It is also calling for a new dedicated service to support families bereaved by suicide and mandatory training to be rolled out for key workers such as GPs and social security staff.

 Toni Giugliano, Policy Manager at the Foundation, said:

 "We're delighted that the Scottish Government has backed our call for a new national body to drive forward suicide prevention and specifically the creation of an innovation fund.
-We've made it clear to the Minister that we need a body with teeth and resource and the £3 million announced today is a step in the right direction – but we look forward to seeing more detail on the body's remit and functions.
+We've made it clear to the Minister that we need a body with teeth and resources, and the £3 million announced today is a step in the right direction – but we look forward to seeing more detail on the body's remit and functions.